 Were you around during the mid-1990s?
 If so, do you remember how it was back then, right before the omnipresence of the internet?
 There was this malaise, this omnipresent boredom that’s hard to describe unless you lived through it and experienced it yourself.
 It was part of the atmosphere.
 And it carried with it this extreme antsiness born of hoping for something, anything to happen in your particular, small orbit.

-Gimmicks are of a specific time and a specific place, a gimmick that worked in the mid-’80s won’t work in the mid-’90s.
-This rule might be the most appealing aspect about pro wrestling because it shows you what ideas held the weight of cultural currency.
+Gimmicks are of a specific time and a specific place; a gimmick that worked in the mid-’80s won’t work in the mid-’90s.
+This rule might be the most appealing aspect of pro wrestling because it shows you what ideas held cultural currency weight.
 It helps you understand America’s collective psyche; a good gimmick defines a world you lived through.